 E não tinha outro dote, se não é dote uma serie de avoengos, uns bispos, outros generaes, e entre estes o que morrêra frigido em caldeirão de não sei que terra da mourisma; gloria, na verdade, um pouco ardente; mas de tal monta que os descendentes do general frito se assignaram Caldeirões.

-And she had no other dowry, except for a series of ancestors, some bishops, others generals, and among them one who had died fried in a cauldron from some unknown Moorish land; a glory, indeed, a little fiery; but of such magnitude that the descendants of the fried general took the name Caldeirões.
+And she had no other dowry except a series of ancestors, some bishops, others generals, and among them the one who died frozen in a cauldron in some Moorish land; a somewhat ardent glory, but of such magnitude that the descendants of the fried general named themselves Caldeirões.

 A dama do paço não foi ditosa com o marido.

-The palace lady was not fortunate with her husband.
+The court lady was not fortunate with her husband.

 Molestavam-na saudades da côrte, das pompas das camaras reaes, e dos amores de sua feição e molde, que immolou ao capricho da rainha.

-She was troubled by homesickness for the court, the pomp of the royal chambers, and the loves of his nature and form, which he sacrificed to the queen's whims.
+She was troubled by longings for the court, the pomp of the royal chambers, and the loves of her type and mold, which she sacrificed to the whim of the queen.

 Este desgostoso viver, porém, não impeceu a reproduzirem-se em dois filhos e quatro meninas.

-This unhappy life, however, did not prevent them from having two sons and four daughters.
+However, this unhappy life did not prevent them from having two sons and four daughters.

 O mais velho era Manoel, o segundo Simão; das meninas uma era Maria, a segunda Anna, e a ultima tinha o nome de sua mãe, e alguns traços da belleza d'ella.

-The eldest was Manoel, the second Simão; one of the girls was Maria, the second was Anna, and the youngest was named after her mother, and had some of her beauty.
+The eldest was Manoel, the second Simão; of the girls, one was Maria, the second Anna, and the last was named after her mother, and had some traces of her beauty.

 D. Rita, avistando o prestito das liteiras, ajustou ao olho direito a sua grande luneta de oiro, e disse:

-Seeing the procession of litters, D. Rita adjusted her gold magnifying glass to her right eye and said:
+D. Rita, spotting the procession of litters, adjusted her large gold telescope to her right eye and said:

-Those are our friends and relatives coming to meet us.
+- "They are our friends and relatives who have come to await us."

-I thought time stopped here in the 12th century.
+- "Ah!
+I thought time had stopped here in the twelfth century."

 O marido achou que devia rir-se do chiste, que o não lisonjeára grandemente.

-The husband thought he should laugh at the joke, as it didn't flatter him much.
+Her husband thought he should laugh at the joke, which didn't flatter him much.

 Fernão Botelho, pae do juiz de fóra, sahiu á frente do prestito para dar a mão á nora, que apeava da liteira, e conduzil-a á de casa.

-Fernão Botelho, father of the judge, stepped forward from the group to help his daughter-in-law, who was getting out of the litter, and escort her to their home.
+Fernão Botelho, the father of the judge, stepped forward to offer his hand to his daughter-in-law, who was getting out of the litter, and led her to her home.

 D. Rita, antes de vêr a cara de seu sogro, contemplou-lhe a olho armado as fivelas de aço, e a bolsa do rabicho.

-D. Rita, before seeing her father-in-law's face, contemplated his steely eyes and the bag on his belt.
+D. Rita, before seeing her father-in-law's face, carefully observed his steel buckles and the pouch on his belt.

 Dizia ella depois que os fidalgos de Villa Real eram muito menos limpos que os carvoeiros de Lisboa.

-She used to say that the nobles of Villa Real were much less clean than the coal miners of Lisbon.
+She later said that the nobles of Villa Real were much less clean than the coal miners of Lisbon.

 Antes de entrar na liteira avoenga de seu marido, perguntou, com a mais refalsada seriedade, se não haveria risco em ir dentro d'aquella antiguidade.

-Before getting into her husband's ancient litter, she asked, with the most forced seriousness, if there wasn't any risk in going inside that old carriage.
+Before getting into her husband's antique litter, she asked, with the most feigned seriousness, if there was any risk in going inside that antiquity.

 Fernão Botelho asseverou a sua nora que a sua liteira não tinha ainda cem annos, e que os machos não excediam a trinta.

-Fernão Botelho assured his daughter-in-law that her litter was no more than a century old, and that the horses were not more than thirty years old.
+Fernão Botelho assured his daughter-in-law that his litter was not yet a hundred years old, and that the horses were no more than thirty years old.

 Repicaram os sinos da terra quando a comitiva assomou á Senhora de Almudena.

-The church bells rang when the procession of Lady Almudena appeared.
+The bells of the land rang out when the procession reached the Lady of Almudena.

 D. Rita disse ao marido que a recepção dos sinos era a mais estrondosa e barata.

-D. Rita told her husband that the reception of the bells was the most boisterous and expensive.
+D. Rita told her husband that the reception of the bells was the most thunderous and cheapest.

 Domingos Botelho conformou-se com a estremecida consorte, e começou a fabrica de um palacete.

-Domingos Botelho acquiesced to the insistent wife, and began the construction of a small palace.
+Domingos Botelho acquiesced to his trembling consort and began the construction of a small palace.

 Escassamente lhe chegavam os recursos para os alicerces: escreveu á rainha, e obteve generoso subsidio com que ultimou a casa.

-Scarcely did he have enough resources for the foundations: he wrote to the queen, and obtained a generous subsidy with which he completed the house.
+He barely had enough resources for the foundations: he wrote to the queen and obtained a generous subsidy with which he completed the house.

 As varandas das janellas foram a ultima dadiva que a real viuva fez á sua dama.

-The balconies of the windows were the last gift that the royal widow bestowed upon her maid.
+The balconies of the windows were the last gift that the royal widow made to her lady.

-It seems to us that this gift is a hitherto unseen testament to the madness of D.
+It seems to us that this gift is an unprecedented testimony of the madness of D. Maria I.

-As a result, the house remained without a coat of arms, and D.
+As a result, the house was left without a coat of arms, and D. Rita emerged victorious[2].

 O juiz de fóra tinha alli parentella illustre.